nachowilson/fcyt-saas-2016/README.md

 #Homework 1:

 ##1.
 String manipulation.
-Define a validate_email? method that takes an string as a parameter representing an email and return a boolean that represents if the parameter is a valid email.
+* a) Define a validate_email? method that takes an string as a parameter representing an email and return a boolean that represents if the parameter is a valid email.
 You should use a regular expression to validate the string since it will reduce the amount of work needed for the validation.
-Note: Run the rspec test and make sure that the test passes before submitting the code: $ rspec -e '#validate_email?' spec/part1a_spec.rb
+Note: Run the rspec test and make sure that the test passes before submitting the code: $ rspec -e '#validate_email?' spec/part1_spec.rb
-Implement a method is_palindrome?
+* b) Implement a method is_palindrome?
 That returns true if a word or a phrase is palindrome: https://en.wikipedia.org/wiki/Palindrome
-	Note: Run the rspec test and make sure that the test passes before submitting the code: $ rspec -e '#is_palindrome?' spec/part1b_spec.rb
+	Note: Run the rspec test and make sure that the test passes before submitting the code: $ rspec -e '#is_palindrome?' spec/part1_spec.rb

 ##2.
 Arrays and Hashes.
-Define a method max_sum_of_2 that takes 2 integer arrays as parameters, calculates the sum of all the elements of each array and returns the maximum number.
+* a)Define a method max_sum_of_2 that takes 2 integer arrays as parameters, calculates the sum of all the elements of each array and returns the maximum number.
 If the maximum are the same, print a message saying “sums are equal” and return 0.
 For example: max_sum_of_2([2, 3, 4], [1, 2, 3]) should return 9 and max_sum_of_2([2, 6, 4], [3, 9]) should print the message and return 0.
-Note: Run the rspec test and make sure that the test passes before submitting the code: $ rspec -e '#max_sum_of_2' spec/part2a_spec.rb Define a method word_frequency that takes an array of words as a parameter and return the most frequently word and the frequency (The word with the largest amount of occurrences in the array).
+Note: Run the rspec test and make sure that the test passes before submitting the code: $ rspec -e '#max_sum_of_2' spec/part2_spec.rb
+* b)Define a method word_frequency that takes an array of words as a parameter and return the most frequently word (The word with the largest amount of occurrences in the array).
+If 2 or more words have the max frequency, return any of them.
-Note: Run the rspec test and make sure that the test passes before submitting the code: $ rspec -e '#word_frequency' spec/part2b_spec.rb
+Note: Run the rspec test and make sure that the test passes before submitting the code: $ rspec -e '#word_frequency' spec/part2_spec.rb

 ##3.
 Object Oriented Programming
 Define a class FileAnalizer that has the following: